MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

   * ``edge_cells_y``: **<integer>, ...**
       As above, but for y-axis.
   * ``lbc_parent_mesh``: **'<string>'**
-      Name of the principle mesh to create a rim mesh from, this name should exist in the :ref:`mesh_names<mesh_names>` variable.
+      Name of the principal mesh to create a rim mesh from, this name should exist in the :ref:`mesh_names<mesh_names>` variable.
   * ``lbc_rim_depth``: **<integer>**
       Depth (in cells) of rim mesh.
 This is the number of cells radially